Front end Engineer

 Saas is often used in conjunction with build tools like Gulp or Webpack

-Q10.
-Write code to find if two objects are equal or not in javascript
+Q11.
+Write code to determine if two objects are equal in JavaScript.

 Code to check equality of two objects in JavaScript